Garcia sorry after 'stupid' Woods fried chicken jibe

 Garcia moved quickly to explain his remark, at first issuing an apology through the European Tour.

-The 33-year-old Spaniard then took part in a hastily-arranged news conference on the eve of the PGA Championship at Wentworth to underline his regret.
+The 33-year-old Spaniard then took part in a hastily-arranged news conference to underline his regret.

 ”I want to send an apology,“ said Garcia. ”I didn’t want to offend anyone...I was caught off-guard by the question.